JHess5-GSU/Homework1/README.md

 To run, just download the zip, extract into a directory, and run the build.gradle file with Android Studio (either by right clicking in Explorer or by going to File > New > Import Project)

 Going to be honest, I had absolutely no prior Dart or mobile app experience.
-This homework assignment was challenging for a beginner due to the steep learning curve involved and (relatively) short time frame.
+This homework assignment was challenging for me due to the steep learning curve involved and (relatively) short time frame.

 As a result, the assignment was not fully completed.
 That being said, I have already learned a considerable amount.